🥳 Supermanagers episode 100 featuring David Sacks is now LIVE! 🔥

-8 Key Meeting Etiquette Rules for Professionals
+8 Meeting Etiquette Rules Every Professional Should Follow

 These business meeting etiquette rules will keep you feeling confident and prepared for each meeting that you attend.
 Keep reading to find out more!

-Rules seem to change depending on context and company so it can sometimes become consuming to truly understand what is appropriate and what isn’t.
 While each organization may have their own idea of professionalism, there are some universal meeting etiquette rules that you can follow so that you always feel confident about the way that you conduct yourself at work.
 Business meeting etiquette is important to be familiar with, including active listening, speaking loudly enough, and being aware of body language.

 Fellow has put together some meeting etiquette rules so that you can feel confident in every meeting.
 First, we’ll take you through what business meeting etiquette is, why it’s important in business, and some universal rules to remember.
 Check them out below: